An official website of the United States government

 Treating both K-9s and their handlers requires specialized knowledge, including assessing vital signs and understanding the effectiveness of medications for working dogs.
 The training gave medics and aviators a rare opportunity to practice those skills in realistic conditions.

-“It was really great to work with the police dogs and their handlers before a real-world emergency,” said Adams.
+“It was really great to work with the police dogs and their handlers before a real-world emergency,” Adams said.
 “Knowing what works and what doesn’t is really important when working with animals before a bad day happens.
 I was really impressed with the dogs and the officers.
 They are very well-trained, so it makes it easy to work with them and determine best practices so we can be ready to respond for our state and nation when we are needed.”

 Related Articles